javascriptjoey/cloudlint/TESTING.md

-# Testing Guide
+# CloudLint Testing Guide

-This project uses **Vitest** for unit testing, which is the perfect testing framework for Vite-based projects.
+This document describes the comprehensive testing approach for CloudLint, including unit tests, integration tests, and end-to-end tests for YAML validation functionality.

+## Overview

+The testing suite is designed to prevent regressions and ensure that YAML validation edge cases are properly handled.
+This was created in response to an issue where indentation errors in YAML were not being properly detected.

 ## 🧪 **Why Vitest?**